mrzool/bash-sensible/README.md

 Readline bindings to improve on Bash's default tab completion.
 These settings get Bash to:

-- Perform file completion in a case insensitive fashion;
+- Perform file completion in a case insensitive fashion
-- Treat hyphens and underscores as equivalent;
+- Treat hyphens and underscores as equivalent
-- Display matches for ambiguous patterns at the first press of the tab key (instead of requiring two tab-presses).
+- Display matches for ambiguous patterns at the first press of the tab key (instead of requiring two tab-presses)

 #### 2. Saner history defaults

 Sensible defaults for the command history.
 These settings get Bash to:

-- Append to the history file instead of overwriting it;
+- Append to the history file instead of overwriting it
-- Save multi-line commands as one command;
+- Save multi-line commands as one command
-- Record each line as it gets issued;
+- Record each line as it gets issued
-- Keep track of a bigger history;
+- Keep track of a bigger history
-- Avoid duplicate entries;
+- Avoid duplicate entries
-- Avoid recording unneeded commands (`exit`, `ls`, `bg`, `fg`, and `history` itself);
+- Avoid recording unneeded commands (`exit`, `ls`, `bg`, `fg`, and `history` itself)
 - Use the [standard ISO 8601](https://tools.ietf.org/html/rfc3339) timestamp (ex: `2016-04-09 13:06:31`) for recording commands

 Read more about the settings used here in the article [Better Bash History](http://blog.sanctum.geek.nz/better-bash-history/) by Tom Ryder.